JohnWasinger/HTMX-example/README.md

 A link to what inspired me to create this:
 - https://itnext.io/htmx-made-me-like-the-web-again-aee0862a62bb

-Teach me how to use HTMX.
-What are all the hx- hooks what do they do and how are they used.

 HTMX is a powerful library that allows you to make your web applications more dynamic by using HTML attributes to handle AJAX, CSS transitions, and more, without needing to write a lot of JavaScript.
 Below is an overview of the common `hx-` attributes (hooks) provided by HTMX and their functionalities:

 ### Common `hx-` Hooks